UPPMAX/programming_formalisms/docs/pair_programming/README.md

 The exercise, to be done as a pair:

-- In the course's shared document, there is a list of classes extracted from the design document.
-Assign yourselves to write a class together
-- Find the GitHub repository of a Programming Formalism student project done in an earlier cohort.
-Find where the Python code for classes ended up.
-  Look for the Python code of the most simple class.
+- Of the learners' project, pick/create an issue as simple as possible, e.g. writing the minimal code for a class in the design document
 - Write the minimal code of your class together.
-  Share code by `push`ing it to the `main` branch.
+  Share code by `push`ing it.
-  'Minimal code' means only the name of the class, without any behavior!

 Reflect: